Fabry-Perot interferometer with quantum well mirror for controllable dispersion compensation

+In this work, we investigate a possibility of controlling second-order dispersion in a monolithic Fabry-Perot interferometer based on epitaxial heterostructure with quantum well (QW) serving as a bottom mirror.
+Careful choice of heterostructure parameters and experimental conditions makes it possible to introduce negative dispersion in a very narrow spectral region of QW excitonic resonance while maintaining a constant reflection coefficient across this region.
+The feasibility of the concept is demonstrated for heterostructures with InGaAs/GaAs QWs at cryogenic temperatures.
+We also propose an active device design that can switch the dispersion compensation on and off by controlling the exciton ensemble’s environment.

+Dispersion control plays an important role in optical systems where normal dispersion in the transparency region of their composition starts to significantly act on the performance of these devices.
+In this regard, common consequences of the latter include signal distortion and loss at long distances in optical communication systems \cite{Orfanidis2016} or pulse width broadening and coherence degradation of the output of short-pulsed lasers \cite{French1986, Sibbett1993}.
+In most cases, these effects can be suppressed via introduction of additional negative (anomalous) dispersion, determined by negative group delay dispersion (GDD), expressed as $D_2(\omega) = \frac{\partial^2 \Phi}{\partial \omega^2}$, where $\Phi$ is the optical phase.
+In many applications, specific interferometer schemes, e.g. Fabry-Perot interferometer (FPI)-based~\cite{FabryPerot1899} reflectors, are used to achieve these goals.
+Such resonators are simple optical cavities, which are formed by two parallel mirrors.
+The complex reflection coefficient $r$ can thus be expressed as follows:

-where $r_1$ and $r_2$ are complex reflection coefficients of mirrors and $\varphi$ is the phase build up after the round-trip of the light in the cavity.
+where $r_1$ and $r_2$ are complex reflection coefficients of mirrors and $\varphi$ is the phase build up after a round-trip in the cavity.

-Chromatic dispersion compensation can be done without adding losses by a Gires-Tournois interferometer (GTI)~\cite{GTI1964}, which is a FPI with the highly reflective second mirror ($|r_2|^2\approx1$).
-The reflectivity $K_R = |r|^2$ for the GTI is close to unity at any wavelength, but the phase of reflected light $\Phi = \arctan \frac{\mathrm{Im}(r)}{\mathrm{Re}(r)}$ depends on the light frequency in a periodic manner.
-The GTI has spectral region, where it may introduce fixed negative GDD without the possibility to control its value except for the complex and unstable variable-gap GTIs.
+One scheme similar to the FPI is the Gires-Tournois interferometer~\cite{GTI1964} (GTI), which differs from the former by having an asymmetric design featuring a highly reflective second mirror ($|r_2|^2\approx1$) and thus primarily operating in reflection.
+Notably, in such a scheme the compensation of chromatic dispersion could be implemented in a lossless manner, since the reflectivity $K_R = |r|^2$ of the GTI is close to unity at any wavelength within the spectral stopband of the second mirror.
+The bandwidth of operation can be further extended by implementing more complex designs such as multi-cavity GTIs \cite{Szipocs2000}.
+In turn, the phase of reflected light $\Phi = \arctan \frac{\mathrm{Im}(r)}{\mathrm{Re}(r)}$ depends on the light frequency in a periodic manner.
+The GTI has a spectral region, where it may introduce fixed negative GDD without the possibility to control its value except for complex variable-gap GTI schemes that are subject to drift \cite{Trubetskov:13}.

-Saturable absorber semiconductor mirror (SESAM) is the GTI with the saturable absorber introduced into the gap between mirrors.
+Another common option for GDD control is a saturable absorber semiconductor mirror (SESAM), which is a GTI with a saturable absorber introduced into the gap between its mirrors.
 SESAM could be used to introduce different negative GDD values depending on the incident light intensity.
-Usually the epitaxially grown quantum well (QW) is used as the absorber.
-Such active mirrors could be used for modelocking and short pulse generation in lasers \cite{Keller1996, Isomaki2003, Isomaki2004, Moenster2007}.
+Additionally, such active mirrors could be used for mode-locking and short pulse generation in lasers \cite{Keller1996, Isomaki2003, Isomaki2004, Moenster2007}.